Jeep Liberty (KK): Recalls

 On June 7, 2011, Chrysler issued a safety recall on the 2011 model Jeep Liberty because they were possibly built with a missing or incorrectly installed steering column pivot rivet.
 On July 14, 2011 Chrysler issued another recall, calling another 11,000 vehicles in for inspection.

 On December 7, 2011, Chrysler issued a Customer Satisfaction Notification recall on Jeep Liberties manufactured between 2010 and 2011 equipped with power door locks.
 The malfunction caused the right front and right rear door locks to make a ratcheting sound while using the power door locks.

 On July 2, 2013, Chrysler issued the first of several recalls addressing the Active Head Restraints failing to deploy during a rear-end collision.
 The recall was issued on nearly half a million vehicles manufactured through January 14, 2013.
 Among them were the 2011 and 2012 Jeep Liberty.
 Three other recalls up until 2017 were issued concerning the same issue.

 The Jeep Liberty KK was also a subject of the infamous Takata airbag recall that affected millions of vehicles from multiple manufacturers.
 According to the recall, "In the event of a crash necessitating deployment of one of the affected frontal air bags, the inflator could rupture with metal fragments striking and potentially seriously injuring the vehicle occupants."

-Fleet and government Use
+Fleet and government use

-Since it was redesigned in 2002 to the time it was discontinued and replaced by the Cherokee KL in 2012, the Liberty KK found its way into rental car fleets, most vehicles being base-model Sport models in 2WD or 4WD.
+From its introduction for the 2008 model year until its discontinuation and replacement by the Cherokee KL in 2012, the Liberty KK found its way into rental car fleets, most vehicles being base-model Sport models in 2WD or 4WD.

 Many government and police fleets also used the Liberty KK.
 The models were base-model Sport models with 4WD.